 Despite the importance of the term ‘vacant possession’, the term is not defined in legislation, nor is there a clear Irish authority confirming what is meant by vacant possession.
-We consider what vacant possession means and its relevance to owners and tenants of commercial real estate.
+Real Estate partner, Oliver FitzGerald considers what vacant possession means and its relevance to owners and tenants of commercial real estate.

-Vacant possession is a term to describe the usual basis on which a seller must deliver a property to a buyer on completion or a tenant must deliver to a landlord on lease expiry.
+Vacant possession is a term used to describe the typical basis on which a seller must deliver a property to a buyer on completion, or a tenant must deliver to a landlord on lease expiry.
 Although there is no clear Irish authority on the definition of the term, there have been several cases in the UK where the meaning of vacant possession has been discussed.

 Vacant possession is generally of relevance in the following circumstances:

-- When a property is being sold, as the general conditions of sale state that a purchaser is entitled to vacant possession on completion.
+- When a property is being sold, as the general conditions of sale state that a buyer is entitled to vacant possession on completion.
 This scenario is typically referred to as “sold with vacant possession”.

 - On the expiry or termination of a lease.
-Yield up obligations in leases generally place an obligation on the tenant to deliver vacant possession on term expiry
+Yield up obligations in leases generally place an obligation on the tenant to deliver vacant possession to the landlord on expiry, and

 - On the exercise of a tenant break option.
-Break clauses in leases are often conditional on the delivery of vacant possession by the tenant on or before the break option date
+Break clauses in leases are often conditional upon the delivery of vacant possession by the tenant to the landlord, on or before the break date.

-If a seller or tenant continues to use the property in a manner that is inconsistent with vacant possession or if there is an impediment, physical or otherwise, to enjoying the property, vacant possession may not have been delivered.
+- A seller or tenant continues to use the property in a manner that is inconsistent with the concept of vacant possession, or

-After exercising a break option, workmen hired by a tenant remained on the property after a break date to attend to repairs to the property.
+After exercising a break option, workmen hired by a tenant remained on the property after the break date to attend to repairs to the property.
 The court held that the tenant failed to deliver vacant possession.
-This was notwithstanding that the tenant had sought permission, albeit without response, to completing the work after the break date.
+This was notwithstanding the fact the tenant had sought permission from the landlord, albeit without response, to completing the work after the break date.

-- Removable partitioning installed by a tenant during its lease was left behind on the property after a break date.
-It was held that partitioning deprived the landlord of physical enjoyment of the property.
+- Removable partitioning installed by a tenant during its lease was left behind on the property after the break date.
+It was held by the court that this deprived the landlord of physical enjoyment of the property.

-- Where a local authority had served notice to enter the property under a compulsory acquisition.
-This was held to be a legal obstacle to vacant possession in the context of a sale.
+- Where a local authority had served notice to enter the property in sale under a compulsory purchase order, it was held to be a legal obstacle to vacant possession in the context of a sale.

 Potential implications of not providing vacant possession

 Failure to deliver vacant possession when a party is obliged to do so can result in serious consequences.
-When delivery of vacant possession is a condition to the exercise of a break option in a lease, failure to deliver same could mean that the exercise of the break is ineffective.
-The tenant may have continuing obligations under the lease until lease expiry or earlier termination.
-On a sale of a property, failure to provide vacant possession could leave the vendor open to a purchaser seeking specific performance, damages, or recission of the contract for sale.
+If delivery of vacant possession is a condition to the exercise of a break option in a lease, failure to deliver same could mean that the exercise of the break is ineffective.
+The tenant may have continuing obligations under the lease until expiry or earlier termination.
+On the sale of a property, failure to provide vacant possession could leave the seller open to a buyer seeking specific performance, damages, or recission of the contract for sale.
 To avoid potential breaches of contract or terms of lease, sellers and tenants should be fully aware of the implications of a contractual commitment to deliver vacant possession.

-If a property owner or tenant is obliged to provide vacant possession, steps should be taken and advices obtained, if necessary, at an early stage in a transaction.
-Careful consideration should be given to the obligation to provide vacant possession in order to avoid additional costs and potential litigation.
+If a property owner or tenant is obliged to provide vacant possession, steps should be taken and advice obtained, if necessary, at an early stage in a transaction.
+Careful consideration should be given to the obligation to provide vacant possession to avoid additional costs and potential litigation.